Series Editors: Caroline Archer-Parré, Malcolm Dick and John Hinks

-Series Editors: Tessa Roynon, Elleke Boehmer, Victoria Collis-Buthelezi, Patricia Daley, Aaron Kamugisha, Minkah Makalani, Hélène Neveu Kringelbach and Stephen Tuck
+Series Editors: Aaron Kamugisha (co-executive editor), Hélène Neveu Kringelbach (co-executive editor), Elleke Boehmer, Victoria Collis-Buthelezi, Patricia Daley, Minkah Makalani and Stephen Tuck

-This series focuses on the history and culture of activists, artists and intellectuals who worked within and against racially oppressive hierarchies in the first half of the twentieth century, and who then sought to define and achieve full equality once those formal hierarchies had been overturned.
-It explores the ways in which such individuals – writers, scholars, campaigners and organizers, ministers, and artists and performers of all kinds – located their resistance within a global context and forged connections with each other across national, linguistic, regional and imperial borders.
+This series focuses on the history and culture of activists, artists and intellectuals who have worked within and against racially oppressive hierarchies in the twentieth century and beyond, and who have then sought to define and to achieve full equality once those formal hierarchies have been overturned.
+It explores the ways in which such individuals –- writers, scholars, campaigners and organizers, ministers, and artists and performers of all kinds -– locate their resistance within a global context and forge connections with each other across national, linguistic, regional and imperial borders.

-The series is affiliated with the Race and Resistance Research Network at the University of Oxford.
+The series is affiliated with the Race and Resistance Research Programme at The Oxford Research Centre in the Humanities (TORCH), University of Oxford.
 Proposals are invited for sole- and joint-authored monographs as well as edited collections.
+We welcome projects in a wide range of fields, including but not restricted to history, political science, anthropology, literature, cultural studies and media studies.

 Series Editors: Paul Ward and Richard Finlay